SanliFaez/OS4Physicists/Lectures/Lecture8_OpenScienceReflections.md

 ## Instructions

 + for creating a pitch
-	1. Beginby outlining the core message or goal of your pitch.
+	1. Begin by outlining the core message or goal of your pitch.
 Clearly state what issue are you aiming to address and for whom.
 	2. Identify the main features, benefits or unique selling points of your project.
 Highlight what sets it apart from existing solutions or approaches.
 	3. Structure your pitch in a logical and engaging manner.
 Consider including an attention-grabbing introduction, a concise explanation of the problem or need, a description of your solution or idea and a compelling conclusion.
 	4. Ensure that your pitch is concise, coherent and easy to understand.
 Avoid jargon or technical terms that may confuse your audience.